 so many wines to choose from, it's mind boggling.

 To play it safe, choose a wine that you enjoy drinking.
 You could give two or three smaller bottles of different wines.
-Add a cork screw, a wine glass, a good selection of cheese and crackers, and don't forget the cheese knife to cut the cheese, and a small cheese board and some napkins.
+Add a cork screw, a couple wine glasses, a good selection of cheese and crackers, and don't forget the cheese knife, and a small cheese board as well as some napkins.

-To finish off the gift basket, choose a nice bunch of grapes or apples, as grapes, apples, cheese and wine all go together nicely.
+To finish off the gift basket, choose a nice bunch of grapes or apples, as grapes, apples, cheese, crackers and wine all go together nicely.
 Don't forget to include a message of sympathy.

-A coffee gift basket is the ideal gift, it will make the mornings a little more bearable for the grieving person or family.
+A coffee gift basket is the ideal gift, it will make their mornings a little more bearable for the grieving person or family.

 The basket I recommend for this is an oblong basket, dark brown in color.
 You can fill it with things like coffee cookies, different flavor coffee beans or a jar of instant coffee, brown sugar, maybe a small coffee grinder if they do not have one, a nice coffee mug or cup (could be engraved with 'In loving memory of....') and to add a warmness to this basket, a small bottle of Bailey's Cream to add to the coffee after a meal.

 Some people, when grieving. like to get away from it all for a few days, so they can collect all their thoughts together.
 There's nothing wrong with that.

 The bereavement gift for this occasion is ideal for a man or woman.